 Foundation / Corporation

-In awarding grants, NYFVI seeks to benefit the greatest number of beneficiaries.
-The New York Specialty Crop Block Grant Advisory Committee, composed of farmer members of specialty crop organizations and associations, and other industry stakeholders, recommended a focus on specialty crop research and grower education.
+The New York Specialty Crop Block Grant Advisory Committee, composed of farmer members of specialty crop organizations and associations, and other industry stakeholders, recommended the RFP focus on specialty crop research and grower education.

 GrantWatch ID#: 142773